BluStor/CardJavaUtils/README.md

-# CardJavaUtils
+# Card Java Utilities

-Java application used for direct access to the card for executing FTPx REST service calls.
+Java command line application used for direct access to the card for executing FTPx REST service calls.
+To understand and explore the capabilities of the card API.

+The application uses [Java Simple Serial Connector](https://github.com/scream3r/java-simple-serial-connector) to connect to the card over Bluetooth using the SPP (Serial Port Profile).
+They provide both native libraries for Windows and Mac OS X.

 # Running Examples
 - Clone git repository